 The crisis helped Kennedy.
 Now everyone knew he would stand up to communists.
 On the other hand, the final deal was seen in the Soviet Union as embarrassing.
-Two years later the Politburo forced Khrushchev out of power, replacing him with Leonid Brezhnev.
+Two years later the top Soviet leaders, called the Politburo, forced Khrushchev out of power, and picked Leonid Brezhnev to take over.

 The United States kept its promise never to attack Cuba.
 Castro remained in power as a communist leader well into the 21st Century.
 When he died in 2016 at age 90, his younger brother Raul took over, continuing the Castro Family’s hold on power.
-Letting Castro stay in power, however, did not mean that relations between the two nations were any warmer.
+Letting Castro stay in power, however, did not mean that relations between the two countries were any warmer.
 Americans continued to stop all travel and business with Cuba.
 Over the years, Cuba became more and more poor.
-After 54 years of embargo, in 2014 President Barack Obama announced a change in policy, allowing direct flights from the United States to Cuba, and giving travel visas for American tourists.
-Obama himself visited Cuba in 2016.
-In 2017, the new Trump Administration, tired of being seen as soft on America’s enemies, and aware of the importance of Cuban American voters, stopped Obama’s deals.
+After 54 years of embargo, in 2014 President Barack Obama decided to let American tourists visit Cuba.
+Obama himself went to Cuba in 2016.
+But in 2017, President Trump undid this change to make sure he would get the votes of Cuban-Americans who still didn’t like the communist government of Cuba.

-The arms race and the brinksmanship (acting like you are about to go to war) that led to the Cuban Missile Crisis were such a dangerous game that Kennedy and Khrushchev nearly let things get out of control.
-The nuclear standoff between East and West produced a strange stalemate that seems to have prevented war.
+The arms race and the brinkmanship (acting like you are about to go to war) that led to the Cuban Missile Crisis were such a dangerous game that Kennedy and Khrushchev nearly let things get out of control.
+The nuclear standoff between East and West led to the strange situation of mutually assured destruction that seems to have stopped war.
 But was this a good way to deal with the Soviets?
-Was the end worth the price we paid – both in money and in our mental health?
+Was the end worth the price we paid both in money and in our mental health?

 What do you think?
+Were American leaders smart about how they faced the danger of communism?
 Did American leaders respond wisely to the communist threat?

 BIG IDEA: The Soviet Union and United States developed huge numbers of extremely dangerous nuclear weapons as they raced to outdo the other side.
 This competition for military dominance extended even into space and nearly led to nuclear war over Cuba.